cbrobak/cbrobak/README.md

 - 🔭 I’m working as a forklift driver currently, because it pays the bills, and I'm a student taking courses on [Udemy](https://www.udemy.com/), [Frontend Masters](https://frontendmasters.com/), and on [LinkedIn Learning](https://www.linkedin.com/learning/?trk=nav_neptune_learning&).

-- 🌱 I love learning, so I can be my best self, and working everyday to build the life of my dreams.
+- 🌱 I love learning, so I can be my best self, and working hard everyday to build the life of my dreams.

-- ⚡ In my free time, I enjoy solving problems on [GeeksforGeeks](https://www.geeksforgeeks.org/explore?page=1&sortBy=submissions) and [LeetCode](https://leetcode.com/problemset/), read personal development and self help books to become a better person overall and inprove my station in life, and spending time with my lovely wife and my two granddaughters, who are my lifes greatest joy.
+- ⚡ In my free time, I enjoy solving problems on [GeeksforGeeks](https://www.geeksforgeeks.org/explore?page=1&sortBy=submissions) and [LeetCode](https://leetcode.com/problemset/), reading personal development and self help books to become a better person overall and inprove my station in life, and spending time with my lovely wife and my two granddaughters, who are my lifes greatest joy.

 - 📬 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LINKEDIN-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jacob-robak/)